-If a soil test reveals that your soil is lacking iron, then you are probably looking for a way to supplement this important nutrient in your garden.
+If a soil test reveals a lack of iron, then you are probably looking for a way to supplement this important nutrient in your garden.
 Luckily, there are many options for high-iron fertilizers.

 So, what fertilizer is high in iron?
-Fertilizers that are high in iron include iron sulfates, chelated iron, iron supplements, blood meal, compost, and manure.
+Fertilizers that are high in iron include iron sulfates, iron chelates (chelated iron), greensand, iron supplements, blood meal, compost, and manure.
 Some of these will affect soil pH, so keep this in mind when you apply them, and get a soil test before doing so.

-Of course, you can use a mixture of any of these sources of iron, depending on what you have available.
+Of course, you can use a mixture of any of these sources of iron, depending on your budget and what you have available.

 What Fertilizer Is High In Iron?

 The table below includes with some of the best fertilizers with high iron content.

 You can find more detail about each type of iron fertilizer after the table.